-Setting up your Kanban board is a four step process that we’ll look into in detail.
+Setting up your online kanban board is a four step process that we'll look into in detail.

 Step 1: Capture your team’s workflow.